akshatgoel92/mercedes/README.md

 # mercedes
 This repository contains Python code for the Kaggle Mercedes Benz competition submission.
-The main objective of this repository is is to experiment with the Sci-kit learn API and try out sparse linear models (ridge, LASSO regression) on Kaggle.
+The main objective of this repository is to experiment with the Sci-kit learn API and try out sparse linear models (ridge, LASSO regression) on Kaggle.
-The Mercedes Benz dataset is an ideal test case for these methods because of the large number of variables which are not described.
-The high dimensionality of the data makes it very important to perform model selection and regularization somehow.
+The Mercedes Benz dataset is an ideal test case for these methods because of the large number of variables which are not described or given names in the meta-data.
+Without knowing anything beforehand the high dimensionality of the data makes it very important to perform model selection and regularization somehow.
+The second objective of this repository is to learn how to make submissions on Kaggle.